-Under Section 147, net bond proceeds of private activity bonds are not permitted to be used to acquire an existing facility unless the first use of the property is pursuant to the acquisition.
+Under IRC 147, net bond proceeds of private activity bonds are not permitted to be used to acquire an existing facility unless the first use of the property is pursuant to the acquisition.
 An exception to this rule is available when a qualifying amount is spent on rehabilitation of the acquired property.
 The restriction does not apply to qualified mortgage bonds, qualified veterans’ mortgage bonds, qualified student loan bonds or qualified 501(c)(3) bonds.

 IRC Section and Treas.
 Regulation